-If you want to skip the procession, but are concerned about missing a special moment with your dad, you can make sure to schedule private moments with your parents.
+If you want to skip the procession, but are concerned about missing a special moment with mom or dad, you can make sure to schedule private moments with your parents.
 In all the weddings I have performed, fathers always seems to be the most anxious of all and uniquely nervous about messing up the job of walking the bride down the aisle.
 I suspect many would be happy to be relieved of their duty as long as they know you haven’t forgot about them.

 #4.
 Have your officiant say your personalized vows for you.

 Couples often think about wedding vows as black and white – you can have customized wedding vows that you read yourselves, or the traditional vows that talk about sickness and death.
 That is not the case!
 Ceremonies and vows come in many shades of grey.

 If you would like to have personalized vows but are too nervous to read them yourself, work with your officiant so he or she can read them and you can say “I do.”
 I do this all the time!
 You do not have to have a cookie-cutter ceremony just because you do not want to speak.

 #5.
 Skip the reception rituals or enlist some help.